posibiliti/astro-netrunner/_posts/2026-02-18-initial_testing.md

 date: 2026-02-18
 categories: BANLIST
 tags: bans
 description: "Initial banlist posted, expecting frequent changes while we test the format more.
-Read more for specific ban reasons."
+Read more for explanations behind each ban."
 ---

 ## Format Pre-History